adityah-sh/Tinkercad-Radar-System/README.md

 3. The script captures the duration of the returning echo and runs the distance formula calculation.
 4. Proximity status is checked against hardcoded limits, executing synchronous component state changes (LED/Buzzer).
 5. Positional coordinates and raw telemetry are parsed and streamed down to the Serial Monitor interface.

+## 🔗 Interactive Simulation
+* Run and test the live simulation directly in your browser on [Tinkercad Workspace](https://www.tinkercad.com/things/cYe2cGMM98t-radar).